HardGraphite/zis-lang/doc/methods.md

 Generates a string representing the object.

-The optional argument `format` should be a string specifying how to format it or `true` to convert to a string representation.
+The optional argument `format` should be a string specifying how to format it, or `true` to convert to a literal representation.

 ### Comparison: `<=>()` and `==()`